Vino92babu/Automation-Portfolio/project1-automation/README.md

 ###  Problem 5: Loop Continuation After All Items Are Added
 Issue: The loop kept running even after all products were added.

-Solution: Used a counter j and a break once all required items were added.
+Solution: Used a counter and a break once all required items were added.

 ## Key Learnings
 - How to make automation code resilient to UI changes.